OpenNebula/docs/source/administration/users_and_groups/showback.rst

   - CPU_COST * CPU * HOURS
   - MEMORY_COST * MEMORY * HOURS

 If the time range includes the current month, OpenNebula will calculate the cost up to today's date.
 It is up to the administrators to leave the current month out of the showback records, to update it daily, or hourly.
 In any case, it is important to re-calculate it when the month ends.
+This operation can be easily automated by a cron job.

 The ``oneshowback`` command can only be executed by the oneadmin user.